juhoinkinen/Annif-wiki/Analyzers.md

 ## `voikko` analyzer

 The `voikko` analyzer performs lemmatization for Finnish.
 It takes a language code as parameter, e.g. `voikko(fi)`.
 This analyzer needs to be installed separately.
-Assuming you are using Ubuntu, you fill first need to install the `libvoikko1` and `voikko-fi` packages:

-    sudo apt install libvoikko1 voikko-fi

-Then install the optional feature:

-    pip install annif[voikko]
+See [[Optional features and dependencies]]